-Not every chatbot project is a success story.
+Not every chatbot and Conversational AI project is a success story.
 While every company is different and unique in their own way, there are some common pitfalls that should be avoided.

 ❌ Too High Expectations